-Fournier, Chicago, 310; Strunk, Phila- then decided to have - fourth team. delphia, 301.
-Howard, St. Louis, and composed of veterans of previous cup all, and the system of two days for each of the two halves of the field will make h comfortable going.
-THE LESLEY GOLF CUP
+all, and the system of two days for each of the two halves of the field will make h comfortable going.

-Apawamis is on the tip-tee of expectancy, and the club officials, as usual, have thrown the house wide open.
+Apawamis is on the tip-toe of expectancy, and the club officials, as usual, have thrown the house wide open.
 One thing which makes this gathering of men and geifers so notable is the sociability of it.
 Here one meets a friend, often one of long standing who has journeyed all Anderson Lost to the Massachusetts the way from some Southern, Eastern, or Western town to play at Rys, and for that privilege alone, to mention nothing Metropolitan District - Fully 300 of playing golf with that friend being well worth the trip.
-Perhaps the littleduction to an entire stranger will in time ment Next Week on the Apawamis become a delightful friendship.
-If details could be mentioned, it would be found Links - Great Expectations for a that this very situation has happened more than once in the eleven years the tournament has been run.
+Perhaps the latto-Starters in the Seniors' Tourna- duction to an entire stranger will in time ment Next Week on the Apawamis become a delightful friendship.
+If details could be mentioned, it would be found more than once in the eleven years the tournament has been run.
 Of course the tournament never would In less than two weeks the annual tri- have the inspiration if it were not for State matches for the famous Robert W. the continuous staging at Apawamis.
 In Lesiev Cup will be staged over the links other words, Apawamis and the seniors of the Merion Cricket Club, just outside have come to be so closely related that of the nearpess of the event and the talk wamis, so to speak, has come to be hal-